spdx/spdx-spec/chapters/2-document-creation-information.md

 </externalDocumentRef>
 ```

-Notes: in RDF, a namespace can be created for the external document reference if a short form name for the external reference is desired.
+NOTE In RDF, a namespace can be created for the external document reference if a short form name for the external reference is desired.

-## 2.7 License List Version <a name="2.7"></a>
+## D.7 License list version field <a name="2.7"></a>

 **2.7.1** Purpose: An optional field for creators of the SPDX file to provide the version of the SPDX License List used when the SPDX file was created.

 **2.7.2** Intent: Recognizing that licenses are added to the SPDX License List with each subsequent version, the intent is to provide recipients of the SPDX file with the version of the SPDX License List used.
-This anticipates that in the future, an SPDX file may have used a version of the SPDX License List that is older than the then current one.
+This anticipates that in the future, an SPDX file might have used a version of the SPDX License List that is older than the then current one.

 **2.7.3** Cardinality: Optional, one.